pnagasam/dsc180a_capstone_project/README.md

 all      # for doing all of the above

-test     # for testing all of the above
-         # funcitonality on dummy data
+test     # for testing all of the above on dummy data
          # (except downloading the data)
 ```